Mike Phelan is on the brink of being appointed the new Wigan manager.

-The 51-year-old took a break from the game following his summer departure from the United coaching staff and is keen to take his first post as a manager.
+The 51-year-old took a break from the game following his summer departure from the United coaching staff and is eager to take his first post as a manager.

-Phelan claimed last week that he was manager in all but name towards the end of his tenure at United, which coincided with Sir Alex Ferguson's retirement.
+Phelan claimed last week that he was manager in all but name toward the end of his tenure at United, which coincided with Sir Alex Ferguson's retirement.

-Celtic manager Lennon is believed to be interested in a move south of the border and Goal understands that the the Northern Irishman is privately keen on managing Wigan despite the apparent step-down from a Champions League club.
-Coincidentally or not, Celtic were eliminated from the Champions League last week.
+Celtic manager Lennon is believed to be interested in a move south of the border and Goal understands the the Northern Irishman is privately keen on managing Wigan despite the apparent step down from a Champions League club.
+Celtic was eliminated from the Champions League last week.

 Coyle's dismissal was confirmed on Monday shortly after a meeting with Whelan.
 The former Bolton Wanderers and Burnley boss won only seven of his 23 matches in charge and the Championship club decided to act following the 3-1 home defeat to Derby County, a third consecutive loss.

-Speaking on Monday, Whelan said: "It will be a case of who applies and taking it from there; nothing is pre-judged.
-We'll have interviews after that and take everything into consideration."
+"It will be a case of who applies and taking it from there.
+Nothing is pre-judged.
+We'll have interviews after that and take everything into consideration," Whelan said Monday.

 Follow Wayne Veysey on